 Money to the Masses visited Habito to speak to Will, one of its mortgage experts, to ask all of your mortgage questions.

-Question 1 - What is the best way to find the best mortgage deal?
+Question 1 - How can I find the best mortgage deal?

-Question 2 - How much should you know before you go and buy that property?
+Question 2 - How much should you know before you go and buy a property?

-Question 3 - When lenders look at your bank statements, what are they looking for?
+Question 3 - What do lenders look for on your bank statements?

 What lenders are looking for is credit commitments so that basically means credit cards, loans, student loans, any regular payment such as maintenance payments.
 I think it is really important to stress that mortgage lenders are not trying to catch you out, they are there to lend, however, they need to ensure that it is affordable every month.